noriah/vdfedit/README.md

 Easy and fast Python Valve Data Format (VDF) Reader and Writer

 ###What is a VDF?
+A VDF, or Valve Data Format file, is a file that uses Valve's KeyValues format.

 https://developer.valvesoftware.com/wiki/KeyValues#File_Format
+####Files that use the KeyValues format
+.vdf (Valve Data Format)
+.acf (Application Cache File)
+.vmt (Valve Material Type)
+Some .res (Resource File)

 What is vdfedit?
 --